pstlab/HERMES_API/README.md

 ## Features

-- REST endpoints for browsing HERMES knowledge topics and cultural entities.
+- API endpoints for browsing HERMES knowledge topics and cultural entities.
 - Planning endpoint for generating personalized trips from selected topics and a requested duration.
 - Endpoint for posting a new cultural entity and attaching a topic-tagged textual description to the knowledge graph.
 - MongoDB-backed storage for incoming trip requests, generated POIs, planned trips, and posted entity requests.